 Humic acid is a natural chelator.
 That means it grabs onto metal ions—from your equipment, your water, even from other ingredients.
 This causes discoloration, off-flavors, and can degrade the humic acid itself over time.

-To prevent this, we use ultra-pure deionized water (less than 1 part per million total dissolved solids) and add a specially designed chelating system that saturates the humic acid's binding sites before it finds anything problematic.
-Every batch is tested for metal leachables to make sure nothing has been pulled out of our equipment.
-It's obsessive, but it keeps the gummy looking and performing exactly as intended throughout its shelf life.
+Prevention: ultra-pure deionized water (less than 1 part per million total dissolved solids) and a specially designed chelating system that saturates the humic acid's binding sites before it finds anything problematic.
+Every batch is tested for metal leachables.
+Obsessive?
+Maybe.
+But it keeps the gummy looking and performing exactly as intended throughout its shelf life.

 The Quality Control Maze

-Standard gummy testing-moisture, pH, gel strength, microbes-all still apply.
+Standard gummy testing—moisture, pH, gel strength, microbes—all still apply.
 But humic acid adds new headaches.
 How do you measure the "active" content when it's a complex blend with no single marker compound?
-How do you set color specs when the raw material varies from light brown to near-black depending on the source?
+How do you set color specs when the raw material varies from light brown to near-black?

 We use a combination of ultraviolet-visible spectrophotometry (measuring at a specific wavelength) and total organic carbon analysis.
-We also keep a library of raw material fingerprints from every lot we buy, so we can match the final product to what we expect.
-It's not a simple potency assay, but it works.
+We also keep a library of raw material fingerprints from every lot we buy, so we can match the final product.
+Not a simple potency assay, but it works.

 Heavy metals testing is non-negotiable.
 Humic acid from natural deposits can pick up arsenic, lead, or mercury.
 We test every lot of raw material and every lot of finished gummy to California Prop 65 and current USP thresholds.
 If you're not doing this, you're selling a regulatory risk in a bottle.